DarrelTran/CS152-ZomdProject/README.md

 Play it here: https://darreltran.itch.io/zomdcs152?secret=IdCJUCWQuq89VYxrsD4lsZ3VbmE

-OR download it here, open the "Source" folder, and open index.html
+OR download it here, open the "src" folder, and open index.html

 Instructions:
 (You may have to disable your adblock for the game to work!)